Can I Get a New Construction Loan with Bad Credit? Your Options

 [Chart: process-flow]

-Compensating Factors That Improve Approval Odds
+What Are the Compensating Factors That Improve Approval Odds?

 When credit is your weakness, strengthening other aspects of your application becomes critical.
 Lenders consider the complete picture, and strong compensating factors can overcome credit challenges.